 There are four springs at the Terme.

 A couple are warm springs (37 degrees C.) were most of the people gather to soak and talk.
 Another smaller spring is very hot (45 degrees C.) and they recommend immersion for no more than 5 minutes.
 Then there’s a large pool filled with mountain spring water – cold (18 degrees C.).
 Obviously it’s the least crowded and long enough to swim a few swim laps.

 A stream of cold mountain water cascades down from the mountains and lands on a shower pad near the pools.
 One can stand under the waterfall getting pummeled with icy water.
 The baths are popular with the locals – especially on the weekends.
-The brownish yellow volcanic waters don’t look appealing but there’s no denying their therapeutic affects after only an hour’s soak.
-The pools are emptied, cleaned and refilled every day.
+The brownish yellow volcanic waters don’t look appealing to some, but there’s no denying their therapeutic affects after only an hour’s soak.
+The pools are emptied, cleaned and refilled every day and are quite clean.

 After a therapeutic soak it’s the custom here to go get a massage.
 There are numerous massage parlours to choose from around town with hour long massages going from $25 – $35 an hour.
-The best one is ‘Chakra’ run by Carmen Sanchez on Louis Martinez and Alfaro Street in the center of town.
+The best one is ‘Chakra’ run by Carmen Sanchez.
+It’s located on Louis Martinez and Alfaro Street in the center of town.

 There’s a nice central market in town with plenty of food stalls serving up lunch for $2 and a supermarket right across the street.
 It doesn’t take but a couple hours to wander through the entire town.
 La Basilica de Nuestra Senor de Agua Santa is on the main plaza and is beautifully lit up at night.